juansebsol/github-qr-router/README.md

 # github-qr-router

-One QR code, many destinations.
-Same printed QR — change where it goes anytime from the admin UI.
+Free dynamic QR codes on GitHub Pages — host your own redirects, update destinations from a simple admin UI, no SaaS or reprinting.

 ```
 QR scan → https://you.github.io/REPO/a7k2m9 → reads links.json → redirects
 ```

 Each QR gets a permanent random ID (`a7k2m9`).
-You only ever change the destination URL.
+Change where it points anytime — the printed code stays the same.

 ## Setup (once)